 The NSC is our top choice because it is a large, well-established, nonprofit organization designed specifically to increase worker safety in the workplace.
 The company also offers a wide variety of courses about defensive driving and first aid, as well as a number of consulting and training options so businesses can use the one that works best for them and their employees.

 Through its library of courses online, NSC members and users can get training for a variety of industries such as construction or electrical work, with many courses designed specifically to meet requirements set by OSHA and other agencies.
-Prices vary by course, ranging from $15 per person to over $160.
+Prices vary by course, ranging from $5 per person to more than $160.
 Most, however, cost between $25 and $50 per person.

 Runner-Up, Best Overall : J.J.
 Keller

 J.J.
-Keller is our runner-up not only because it’s a reputable company in the workplace safety training industry, but also because of its breadth of offerings.
-It has a large list of interactive courses available online that is broken down by individual industries, with two of the largest being transportation and construction.
+Keller is our runner-up because of its good reputation in the workplace safety training industry and its breadth of offerings.
+It has a large list of interactive courses available online that is broken down by individual industries, with two of the largest being transportation and workplace safety.
 Most of J.J.
-Keller’s classes cost between $25 and $80 per person and can easily be purchased on its website.
+Keller’s classes cost between $25 and $80 per person and easily can be purchased on its website.

 In addition to its individual safety course offerings, J.J.
 Keller helps employers draft their own internal safety policies.
 The company can consult individually with businesses that want assistance in drafting policy, or business owners can utilize J.J.
 Keller’s library of templates to draft their own.